gschmutz/integration-architecture-workshop/03-working-with-activemq-broker/README.md

 a -g -j ow-queue
 ```

-Put 100 messages to queue q (for load test etc)
+Put 100 messages to queue ow-queue (for load test etc)

 ```
 a -p "foobar" -c 100 ow-queue
 ```

-Put file foo.bar as a byte message on queue q
+Put file foo.bar as a byte message on queue ow-queue

 ```
 a -p "@foo.bar" -t bytes ow-queue
 ```

-Read all XML files in a folder input an put them on queue q.
+Read all XML files in a folder input an put them on queue ow-queue.
 Files are deleted afterwards.

 ```
 a -R "input/*.xml" ow-queue
 ```

-Put file foo.json as map message on queue q
+Put file foo.json as map message on queue ow-queue

 ```
 a -p "@foo.json" -t map ow-queue
 ```

-Put a map message on a queue using json format
+Put a map message on a queue using json as the format of the payload

 ```
 a -p "{\"a\":\"a message tool\"}" -t map ow-queue